 “People who are unable to move as easily on land can be more physically active in the water,” says Goldman.

-Another little-publicized benefit is that swim spa workouts can help senior citizens improve their balance, according to another 2018 PoolAndSpa.com article by Rick McAvoy.
+Another little-publicized benefit is that swim spa workouts can help people improve their balance, according to another 2018 PoolAndSpa.com article by Rick McAvoy.
+This, as explained in the article, is especially valuable for senior citizens who may be starting to struggle for balance on a daily basis.

 Seniors often become increasingly sedentary as they age, and unused muscles can create an imbalance that affects posture and walking, McAvoy says.
 This makes them more likely to fall, which can be extremely dangerous.
 “Falls are the leading cause of injury-related morbidity and mortality among older adults,” McAvoy says, noting that an older adult dies from a fall every 19 minutes.